the7erm/fmp-pg/README.md

 This is my hello-world project.
 When I learn something new I apply it to this concept.

 If you'd like to contribute I'd appreciate it.
+I really don't recommend anyone use this unless you want to help develop it, and bring the concept to a useable state for joe average user.

 Features:
 * Multiple listeners